xyflow/xyflow/README.md

 This serves the content of the `example` folder and watches changes inside the `src` folder.
 The examples are using the source of the `src` folder.

-## Testing
+# Testing

 Testing is done with cypress.
-You can find all test in the [`integration/flow`](/cypress/integration/flow) folder.
-In order to run the test do:
+You can find all tests in the [`integration/flow`](/cypress/integration/flow) folder.
+In order to run the tests do:

 ```
 npm run test